-The initial review of the previous Provincial Land Use Polices regulation (184/94) began during the Planning Law Review, initiated by Manitoba Local Government in 2002.
+The initial review of the previous Provincial Land Use Polices regulation (184/94) began during the Planning Law Review, initiated by Manitoba Municipal Government in 2002.
 The Planning Law Review was undertaken to modernize and streamline the provincial planning framework, which includes The Planning Act and associated regulations.
 The result of the Review was a new Planning Act and Subdivision Regulation, which came into effect in 2006.

 The former Provincial Land Use Policies regulation was reviewed as part of this process to:

-Beginning in 2007, an interdepartmental review committee, led by Local Government, undertook the redrafting of the provincial land use policies to create a new regulation that would replace regulation 184/94.
+Beginning in 2007, an interdepartmental review committee, led by Municipal Government, undertook the redrafting of the provincial land use policies to create a new regulation that would replace regulation 184/94.
 Each department on the committee prepared draft land use policies related to their specific areas of expertise.
 The draft policies were merged into a single, comprehensive draft document used for consultation purposes.

 Consultation took place throughout April and May 2009 in a variety of formats, including: workshops with local planning authorities and the public in eight Manitoba regions, several individual key stakeholder meetings, and through posting information on a PLUPs website and requesting feedback through mail and email.
 For details on the consultation and feedback results, see the following documents:

-The livestock operations section of the Provincial Planning Regulation was drafted jointly by Local Government and Manitoba Agriculture, Food and Rural Initiatives.
+The livestock operations section of the Provincial Planning Regulation was drafted jointly by Municipal Government and Manitoba Agriculture, Food and Rural Initiatives.
 Consultation with producers occurred separately from that of the draft Provincial Land Use Policies and Development Plan sections.